EconometricInstitute/feb22012-programming-website/data/week6/5-data-processing.md

 However, if the data is distributed over a number of different computers or if we want to perform the data processing in a parallel fashion, it often requires a lot of work to convert the procedural approach to the new setting.
 If we think about data processing in terms of a pipeline, we do not need to define how all steps are precisely executed, but only what should happen in each of the processing units of the pipeline.
 This *declarative* way of thinking has a major advantage: when we want to execute the pipeline in a distributed or parallel fashion, we only need to think if the different steps in our pipeline support this.
-We can leave the actual execution of the steps in the pipeline to the library that implements the `Stream` API, whether it is applied to a standard data structure, executed in a parallel fashion or perform on many computers connected to each other via a network.
+We can leave the actual execution of the steps in the pipeline to the library that implements the `Stream` API, whether it is applied to a standard data structure, executed in a parallel fashion or performed on many computers connected to each other via a network.

 <Exercise title="Test your knowledge">

 In this quiz, you can test your knowledge on the subjects covered in this chapter.

-In a imperative coding style, we write instructions to the computer in steps that state *do this*, then *do that*, *repeat that* etcetera.
+In an imperative coding style, we write instructions to the computer in steps that state *do this*, then *do that*, *repeat that* etcetera.
 In a declarative coding style, we aim to write programs that state *what we want to achieve*.

 Think of two possible advantages of a declarative coding style.
 Also think of at least one possible disadvantage of a declarative coding style.